FouzanAbdullah/Recursive-maze-path/README.md

 # Recursive-maze-path
-4th Assignment for Data Structures
+# 4th Assignment for Data Structures
+Found a recursive solution to the maze walk problem